 2. My first home in Manhattan was a tiny apartment by Lincoln Center I shared with my 2 best friends from childhood.
 A year or so ago I got priced out of the Upper West Side and moved to a less tiny, 5th floor walk-up in Hamilton Heights (think North Harlem).
 I share it with 2 roommates, lovely ladies I met performing summer theatre, and our obstreperous kitty cat Pip.

-as f*ck, but I’m still not giving up on you.
+as fuck, but I’m still not giving up on you.

 There you have the top three reasons.
-There are dozens of others- I spend too much money at Starbucks, slow moving tourists make me livid, I own too many clothes, my favorite television show will always be Sex and the City, etc, etc.
+There are dozens of others- I spend too much money at Starbucks, slow moving tourists make me livid, I own too many clothes but have nothing to wear, my favorite television show will always be Sex and the City, etc, etc.

 All photos by John Michael Decker